The True Cost of Measure D

 Patrick Henry Plan, Redistricting Map Approved

-Santa Clara’s City Council approved the Patrick Henry Drive Specific Plan and approved the redistricting map for the City following...
+Santa Clara's City Council approved the Patrick Henry Drive Specific Plan, a new redistricting map and heard from Reclaiming Our Downtown.

 City Wants To Host 2026 FIFA World Cup